Portland Oregon Fishing Guide Service

 Fishing with Portland Natives

-14 Years of Fishing Experience in Portland
+15 Years of Guiding Fishing Experience in Portland

 Our captains have star-studded fishing reports and tend to guide some of the best Portland fishing charters year on year based on online customer reviews and firsthand accounts of anglers who’ve been on any of our charters before.

 Full-time Fishing Guide (more experience and know where the fish are)